pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 ### Get metadata for all channels

-Get a paginated list.
-Use filters and sorting to narrow results.
+Get a paginated list of channel metadata.
+Supports filtering and sorting.

 #### Method(s)